-- MRSGI remained compliant with DOLE policies on anti-sexual harassment, drug-free workplace, tuberculosis, and Hepatitis B prevention and with DOLE Order No. 178 on Safety and Health Measures for Workers who by the Nature of their Work have to Stand at Work by allowing the use of more practical and comfortable footwear, providing more break periods, and providing a common rest area. - MRSGI implemented Telecommuting and Flexible Work Arrangement for its corporate employees. - It also implemented Reduced Work Week for its corporate and store employees, kept abreast with DOLE's issuances and implementing rules and regulations during the pandemic. - Employee Assistance Program for Retrenched Employees MRSGI crafted an Employee Assistance Program for the employees affected by its Workforce Rightsizing and Rationalization Program.
-Aside from the legally mandated retrenchment pay, each displaced employee received the following assistance: - Family Assistance a gift check worth PhP9,000 which they can use for any purchases at the Metro Stores - Health Insurance Coverage up until March 27, 2021 and is within the Maximum Benefit Limit (MBL).
-Any excess from the MBL is of the employee's account and he/she shall pay the hospital/clinic upon discharge. - Health Insurance Coverage of Employee's Dependents if the employee was able to avail this extended benefit program before the retrenchment, the dependent/s will be covered from January 1 to December 31, 2020.
-If the employee opted not to continue to avail the insurance coverage for dependents, the premium will be computed pro-rata and the outstanding balance will be deducted from the last payment. - Skills and Livelihood Training each displaced general staff to supervisory level employee will be given a PhP1,000 budget to enroll into any TESDA course of their choice and other skills training provider.
+- MRSGI remained compliant with DOLE policies on anti-sexual harassment, drug-free workplace, tuberculosis, and Hepatitis B prevention, and with DOLE Order No. 178 on Safety and Health Measures for Workers who by the Nature of their Work have to Stand at Work by allowing the use of more practical and comfortable footwear, arranging more break periods, and providing a common rest area. - MRSGI implemented Telecommuting and Flexible Work Arrangement for its corporate employees. - Employee Assistance Program for Retrenched Employees MRSGI crafted an Employee Assistance Program for the employees still affected by its Workforce Rightsizing and Rationalization Program.
+Aside from the legally mandated retrenchment pay, each displaced employee received the following assistance:

+- Family Assistance a gift check worth PhP9,000 which they can use for any purchases at the Metro Stores - Health Insurance Coverage up until March 27, 2021 and is within the Maximum Benefit Limit (MBL).
+Any excess from the MBL is of the employee's account and he/she shall pay the hospital/clinic upon discharge. - Skills and Livelihood Training each displaced general staff to supervisory level employee will be given a PhP1,000 budget to enroll into any TESDA course of their choice and other skills training provider.
 This assistance can be availed by the employee or his/her family and relatives within the first two (2) months after the end of their employment but will be forfeited after two (2) months of non-availment.
 A copy of the enrolment form, schedule of classes, and school or training center contact details are pre-requisites for the assistance.